JustAn0therDev/TypingSpeedTest/README.md

 - Pressing the `Escape` key on your keyboard resets your progress.

 ## Colors
-To change and reset colors to default as you feel like it, there are two buttons for it.
-The Change Colors button shows two other buttons that open a *color-picker*, each one being for the background and foreground of the application.
-Your color of choice will be kept in `localStorage` so it will still be there when you come back!
+To change and reset colors to default as you feel like it, there are two buttons for it:
+- The Change Colors button shows two other buttons that open a *color-picker*, each one being for the background and foreground of the application.
+Your color of choice will be kept in `localStorage` so it will still be there when you come back!;
+- The Reset Colors does exactly what it says.

 This project is still on-going, so feel free to give it a star, fork it, make pull requests, open up issues and such!